Internet DRAFT - draft-peng-p2psip-snmp

 7.1.1. getNodeForResource ASI

-The getNodeForResource ASI is provided for SNMP application by SNMP-
+The getNodeForResource ASI is provided for SNMP applications by SNMP-

-RELOAD application, and it is used to get Node ID of RELOAD Node that
+RELOAD application, and it is used to get the Node-ID of the RELOAD

 getNodeForResource(